HaiderWajahat1/ai-travel-assistant/README.md

 ---

-## 🧠 Status

-> This project is in its **testing phase**.
-It uses **free public APIs** (Gemma, OCR.Space, etc.), so performance may vary.
-Ideal for personal use, demos, and future scaling — not production-ready yet.

----

 ## 🐳 Docker Setup (Optional)

 You can run the entire project with Docker (both backend and frontend) using `docker-compose`.